AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### The `export` key

-The `export` section lists which values are exported into the `data/file`s.
+The `export` section lists which values are exported into `data/file`s.

 **Examples**
 {% highlight yaml %}